Exact Pareto Optimal Search for Multi-Task Learning and Multi-Criteria Decision-Making: Useful variations in EPO Search

 for a small $\epsilon > 0$.
 As a result, the descending anchor direction, and hence the first order change in objective space $\delta \mathbf{f} = \mathrm{FF}^T\bm{\beta}^*$, will no longer be aligned with the $\mathbf{r}^{-1}$ ray.
-This causes oscillations around the $\mathbf{r}^{-1}$ ray while descending, as shown in figure \ref{fig:relaxed}.
-To mitigate this, we add the following equality constraint to the QP \eqref{eq:qp_x0_random}:
+This causes oscillations around the $\mathbf{r}^{-1}$ ray while descending, as shown in Figure \ref{fig:relaxed}.
+To mitigate this, we add the following equality constraint to the QP \eqref{eq:epo_qp} for unconstrained MOO and \eqref{eq:qp_x0_random} for constrained MOO:

 where $\overrightarrow{\mathbf{r}^{-1}}$ is the $\ell_2$ normalized vector, and $\mathbf{I}_m$ is the $m\times m$ identity matrix.
 This constraint ensures that the movement in the objective space will be aligned with $\mathbf{r}^{-1}$ ray.
 We apply this equality constraint only when there are no active constraints, i.e. $\mathbf{x}^t \in \mathrm{Int}(\mathbb{X})$.
-The restriction in \ref{eq:res_des} makes the trajectory of descent mode non-oscillatory as shown in figure \ref{fig:restricted}.
-The objective functions used in figure \ref{fig:descent} is described in section~\ref{sec:exp_toy_moo}.
+The restriction in \eqref{eq:res_des} makes the trajectory of descent mode non-oscillatory as shown in Figure \ref{fig:restricted}.
+The objective functions used in Figure \ref{fig:descent} is described in section~\ref{sec:exp_toy_moo}.